trungvose/angular-tetris/README.md

 - You can use both keyboard and mouse to play.
 But prefer to use <u>keyboard</u>
 - Press arrow left and right to change the speed of the game **(1 - 6)**.
 The higher the number, the faster the piece will fall
-- Press arrow up and down to change how many of lines has been filled before starting the game **(1 - 10)**
+- Press arrow up and down to change how many of lines have been filled before starting the game **(1 - 10)**
 - Press `Space` to start the game
 - Press `P` for pause/resume game
-- Press `R` for reset the game
+- Press `R` for resetting the game
-- Press `S` for the turn on/off music
+- Press `S` for the turn on/off the sounds

 ### Playing game